 I get it, I really do.

-Thinking back to when I first started trying to figure out how to make online, I was looking for a quick buck.
+Thinking back to when I first started trying to figure out how to make it online, I was looking for a quick buck.

 You know like 4-7 days to make a few hundred.
 Now that I have a different perspective, I see how small-minded I thought when it came to money.